Nat1405/seng480/chapter.md

 ## Business Goals

 1. The Zulip developers wish for Zulip to be a more effective communication system than Slack, specifically for remote workers.
-This goal will be satisified if users of Zulip need to use email and video meetings significantly less [12].
+This goal will be satisfied if users of Zulip need to use email and video meetings significantly less [12].
 2. The parent corporation of Zulip, Kandra Labs, wants Zulip to turn a profit from its enterprise and standard plans [13].
 3. The Zulip developers want Zulip to have an appealing and intuitive visual design that is friendly to new client users or Zulip Server users [14].
 4. The Zulip developers want to build out the API, bots, and integrations framework for both the server and client system [15].